 The social media solution to getting more ad revenue?
 They limit the visibility of your posts if you don’t pay to promote them.
-If social media ads are part of your credit union’s member acquisition strategy, then things are about to get a whole lot more expensive.
+If social media ads are part of your credit union’s member acquisition strategy, then you better have deep pockets.

-Five years ago, a Facebook post might get seen by 15% of your members.
+Seven years ago, a Facebook post might get seen by 15% of your members.
 Today, only a fraction of a percent of your members see any given post.
-Unless you boost it big time, that is.
+Unless you pay, that is.

 - New anti-discrimination policies make it hard to target regions.
-The new advertising regulations for financial institutions is mostly good in theory.
-It keeps predatory lenders from targeting ads only to marginalized groups, or it ensures that investment opportunities be marketed to everyone, not just the richest zip codes.
+The advertising regulations for financial institutions is good in theory.
+It keeps predatory lenders from targeting ads only to marginalized groups.
+It also ensures that investment opportunities are marketed to everyone, not just the richest zip codes.

 However, credit unions and regional banks are hurt by this change.
-Because their membership is limited geographically—or by employment, etc.—it makes sense for them to be more particular about to whom and where they advertise.
+Their membership is limited geographically, by employment, etc. Thus, it makes sense for them to be particular about their advertising targets.

 So, what does all this mean?

-It means that credit unions have to pay more to get their ads seen, but there’s less of a chance their ads will get seen by the right people.
+It means that credit unions have to pay more to get their ads seen.
+It also means fewer members will see those ads.

 It’s not that social media for credit unions is dead.
 It’s still very much alive.
-But how they use it will be totally different.
+But its efficacy is totally different.
 Frankly, it’s no longer a cost-effective method of acquiring new credit union members.

 What should credit unions do?